Parpaya/Parpaya/README.md

 - 👋 Hi, I’m @Parpaya
-- Fe free and Enjoy.
+- Be free and Enjoy.